swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 ### Forward-compatibility

+**TODO: This is scary to clients, maybe we need to allow this via opt in on the server to forward compat some specific methods**

+**TODO: We need param indicies probably anyway.**

 Forward compatibility in distributed calls means that a distributed actor must be able to receive calls from "future" client versions.

 We can analyze this using our familiar Greeter example: